 Today, we’ve sat down with our team of experienced home builders to answer one of the first and most important questions in a home buyer’s journey –

-How Long Does It Take To Build A House?
+How Long Does It Take To Build A House in Alberta?

 When it comes to building a home, as a home buyer, the first question you’ll need to answer is whether to choose a conventional home builder, like Lincolnberg Master Builder, or a custom home builder.